Salary Range: $43,680-$47,840

 - Be reliable, and highly dependable in reporting for work on time and as scheduled, on a consistent basis.

 - Two (2) years of proven paid experience in public safety communications (preferred)

 - Bi-lingual preferred.

-- Any military or armed forces experience must be in commanding control or communications.
+- Military or armed forces experience in Command & Control or Communications is desired.